Khan/Prototope/_docs/Border.md

 doctype: struct
 ---

-Border is a `struct` that is a simple specification of a layer border.
+Border is a simple specification of a layer border. <span class="swift-only">It's a `struct`, so a new copy is made every time it's assigned to a variable.</span>